nf-core/tools/README.md

 To make this process easier and ensure accurate retrieval of correctly versioned code and software containers, we have written a download helper tool.
 Simply specify the name of the nf-core pipeline and it will be downloaded to your current working directory.

-By default, the pipeline will just download the pipeline code.
+By default, the pipeline will download the pipeline code and the [institutional nf-core/configs](https://github.com/nf-core/configs) files.
 If you specify the flag `--singularity`, it will also download any singularity image files that are required.

 ```console
 $ nf-core download methylseq --singularity